synchronal/medic-rs/README.md

 - `verbose`- when `true`, STDOUT and STDERR of the action are printed as to the console alongside running progress.
 - `allow_failure` - allow medic to continue even when the process fails.
+- `remedy` - an optional command to print out on failure to suggest as a remediation.

 ### Outdated checks